wrapperband/FeathercoinWalletGuide/README.md

 **Feathercoin Wallet use the Coinnector service**

 Coinnector.com is a real-time Alternate coin exchange that lists Feathercoin (FTC).
 Coinnector is now available as an advanced option via a plugin.

+Click on the text to open a Coinnector window in your browser.
+Set up your private channel using the latest coinnector help.

 **Plugins Menu “Coinnector”**